-The Ecology Action Centre’s transportation team works to increase the use of transportation modes, like walking, cycling, and transit use, in Nova Scotia that reduce greenhouse gas emissions, promote healthy communities, and ensure equitable access for all.
+The Ecology Action Centre’s transportation team works to increase the use of transportation modes, like walking, cycling, and transit use, in Nova Scotia that reduces greenhouse gas emissions, promote healthy communities, and ensure equitable access for all.

 We believe in a future in which making sustainable transportation decisions is easy.
 Walking and biking will be safe and convenient and a culture of active living will exist.
 Public transit will be accessible, affordable, convenient, interconnected, and reliable.
 Car-sharing and long-distance transit will make it viable to not own a car.
 Sustainable transportation will be prioritized on all new roads.
-People of all ages and physical capacities will have real, sustainable, and healthy options to get to everywhere they need to go in Nova Scotia.
+People of all ages and physical capacities will have real, sustainable, and healthy options to get everywhere they need to go in Nova Scotia.

 Health: Improve wellbeing through travel, including increased safety and physical activity.